 - 2.9.
-Immediate family member of a current or former officer of the company or its affiliates within the last five years. - 2.10.
-Immediate family member of a current employee of company or its affiliates where additional factors raise concern (which may include, but are not limited to, the following: a director related to numerous employees; the company or its affiliates employ relatives of numerous board members; or a non-Section 16 officer in a key strategic role).
+Immediate family member6 of a current or former officer1 of the company or its affiliates2 within the last five years. - 2.10.
+Immediate family member6 of a current employee of company or its affiliates2 where additional factors raise concern (which may include, but are not limited to, the following: a director related to numerous employees; the company or its affiliates employ relatives of numerous board members; or a non-Section 16 officer in a key strategic role).